jared-hughes/nuova/README.md

   ip = a
 ```

 The assembler puts the `initMemset` block somewhere before `0x1500`, which gives about 5000 total cells of freedom.
-This works out even though it's less than 4000+240+4000.
+This works out by luck even though it's less than 4000+240+4000.

 The program ends with the same infinite loop as [the infinite loop example](#example-infinite-loop).